memgraph/docs/docs/getting-started.md

 All the datasets and most of the queries used in the guided lessons can be also explored here, in the [Tutorials](/tutorials/overview.md) section.
-If you are interested in using a particular Memgraph feature or you are stuck solving a tricky problem try to find the solution in the [How-to guides](/how-to-guides/overview.md).
+If you are interested in using a particular Memgraph feature or you are stuck solving a tricky problem, try to find the solution in the [How-to guides](/how-to-guides/overview.md).
 Even more tutorials dealing with specific issues are available on our [Blog](https://memgraph.com/category/tutorials).